charlesxu90/phbuilder/README.md

 The general help for `fit_parameterization.py` is as follows:

 ```
-This script will find optimal parameters for parameterised group.
-It can work in two modes: (i) paramterization, and (ii)
+This script will find optimal parameters for parameterized group.
+It can work in two modes: (i) parameterization, and (ii)
-reweighing.
-In the paramterization mode the script will fit optimal polinomial todvdl computed for a set of fixed
+reweighting.
+In the parameterization mode the script will fit optimal polynomial to dvdl computed for a set of fixed
 lambda-s.
-In the reweighing mode the script will analyse the distributions of lambda-coordinate and adjust the
+In the reweighting mode the script will analyze the distributions of lambda-coordinate and adjust the
 coefficients in order to get flat distributions.
 As an output, the script will provide entries for lambdagrouptypes.dat
 and .mdp files.